Brownian motion and stochastic areas on complex partial flag manifolds with blocks of equal size: Introduction

 for $1\leq j\leq k+1$ and $t\geq 0$, where $w(t)=(w_1(t),\dots ,w_{k+1}(t))$ is a Brownian motion on $F_{m,2m,\dots ,km}(\mathbb{C}^n)$ given in affine coordinates.
-The stochastic area processes and the radial processes together form a diffusion.
-The radial processes are therefore studied in detail and also form a diffusion by themselves.
-For as far as we are aware this type of diffusion has not appeared in the literature before.
-This work therefore introduces the Jacobi processes on the simplex of Hermitian matrices.
+The stochastic area processes and the squared radial processes together form a diffusion.
+The squared radial processes are therefore studied in detail and also form a diffusion by themselves.
+This work introduces a $(k+1)$-parameter family of diffusions, the Jacobi processes on the simplex of Hermitian matrices, of which the squared radial process is a special case.
 These processes generalise simultaneously the Hermitian Jacobi processes \cite[\textsection 9.4.3]{doume2005} and the Jacobi processes on the simplex \cite[\textsection 2.2]{baudoin2025fullflag}.
+For as far as we are aware this family of diffusion has not appeared in the literature before.

 The Jacobi processes on the simplex of Hermitian matrices are related to discrete \emph{random Positive Operator-Valued Measures (random POVMs)}.
 In quantum theory, POVMs can be used to describe observables, see for example \cite[Chapter 3]{heinosaari2011mathematical}.
 Random POVMs play a key role in quantum information theory \cite{Heinosaari2020}.
 This viewpoint will not be explored in this paper.